AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions-xelatex.md

 You can see the whole thing in use as part of my [open science course](https://github.com/LIKE-ITN/OpenScienceTrainingCourse).

-{% include image.html url="/images/2020/11/github-actions-xelatex.png" caption='It works!
+{% include image.html image-url="/images/2020/11/github-actions-xelatex.png" shadow=true caption='It works!
 Results from the actions page on GitHub.' alt="It works!
 Results from the actions page on GitHub." %}